COMMUNITY & ENVIRONMENT - Reporting & Actions

 Why is this important?

 Companies have a broad impact on society and the environment directly, through operations, and indirectly as well.
 They also often have access to economic resources and technical skills which can contribute to solving problems that are particularly important to children, for example, in regard to access to healthcare, education and social protection.
 While such issues are primarily the responsibility of the public sector, business has a key role, too, both in environments where state protection is weak and in cases where companies want to contribute (pay back) to society by, for example, supporting children’s access to quality education.
-A company displays its commitment to contributing positively to the wider community by actively driving its own programmes and/or projects.
+A company displays its commitment to contributing positively to the wider community by actively driving its own actions.

 About the scoring